Information for Provisionally Registered Teachers

 - A log of your professional development activities, in accordance with the Professional Development Framework, including commentary on three professional development activities that identify how learning goals against the Australian Professional Standards for Teachers was achieved.

-You are required to prepare a reflection on each of the activities above.
-Your portfolio should also contain evidence that validates your achievement of proficiency against the Australian Professional Standards for Teachers.
+Your portfolio should contain evidence that validates your achievement of proficiency against the Australian Professional Standards for Teachers.
 Evidence may include (but is not limited to) planning documents, evaluations, video/audio recordings, case studies, reports and examples of a range of assessment strategies.

-Further information on the requirements for your portfolio can be found in the Guide to applying for Full registration.
+Further information on the requirements for your portfolio can be found in the Guide to Transitioning from Provisional to Full Registration in the Northern Territory.

 - How is my portfolio assessed?